4.1 Committee appointments: see Rule 1.9.

 (c) The committee shall report its findings in writing to the Speaker of the House of Representatives.
 The report must be accompanied by an order of punishment and supported and signed by a majority of the Ethics Committee members.
 If the committee finds the respondent has not violated a code or statutory provision, it shall dismiss the charges.

 (d) The complainant or respondent has ten days from the date of the notification of the committee’s action to appeal the action to the full legislative body by written notice to the Speaker of the House.

 (1) All investigations and accompanying documents are confidential and only may be released pursuant to this rule.

 (2) The respondent or his counsel may, by written notice, waive the confidentiality requirement.
 The committee shall not accept any partial waivers.

-(3) After a finding of probable cause by a majority of the committee or a waiver by the respondent, the following documents become public record: the complaint, the response by the respondent, the notice of hearing, exhibits introduced at a hearing, the committee's findings, and the final order.
+(3) After a finding of probable cause by a majority of the committee or after the dismissal of a complaint after the commission’s finding of probable cause, or a complete, written waiver by the respondent, the following documents become public record: the complaint, the response by the respondent, and, if applicable, the committee’s notice of dismissal.
+After a public hearing, the following documents become public record: the notice of hearing, exhibits introduced at a hearing, the committee’s findings, and the final order.
 Exhibits introduced must be redacted prior to release to exclude personal information when the public disclosure would constitute an unreasonable invasion of personal privacy including, but not limited to, social security and bank account numbers.